vmware-tanzu-labs/yaml-overlay-tool/docs/sections/actions.md

 #### Inject Path

-Use an `injectPath` if your initial query does not return any results, even after using JSONpath operations known to be more powerful than a dot-notation style path such as 'a.b.c.d'.
+If your initial `query` used some of JSONPath's advanced features (`../`, `*`, etc) rather than a dot-notation style path (e.g: `a.b.c.d`), and no results were obtained, an `injectPath` is also required to allow for properly building the YAML paths.
 An `injectPath` can either be a `string` or a `list/array` that you can use to inject the same data to multiple-locations within the file.

-The following example illustrates a simple use-case for missing labels that you would like to inject.
+The following example illustrates a simple use-case for missing labels that you would like to inject if `metadata.labels` was missing in the YAML file.

 ```yaml
 yamlFiles: